mozilla-services/docs/source/keyexchange/user-flow.rst

    and that the other side has already uploaded it's next message.
 So just consider the 412 to be a 200.

+   **New in v3:** Desktop must include the If-Match header to ensure the session hasn't been deleted yet (e.g. due to a timeout) or tampered with in the mean time.

    ::

         C: PUT /a7id HTTP/1.1